UCSBCarpentry/CustomLibraryBash/_episodes/05-counting-mining.md

 > {: .solution}
 {: .challenge}

-### Using a Loop to Count Words
+## Using a Loop to Count Words

 We will now use a loop to automate the counting of certain words within a document.
 For this, we will keep using the Desktracker data but focus on the 2017 data.

-Now let's create our loop.
 In the loop, we will ask the computer to go through the text, looking for each research type, and count the number of times it appears.
 The results will print to the screen.

 ~~~